The Female Quixote

-The Female Quixote; or, The Adventures of Arabella is a novel written by Charlotte Lennox imitating and parodying the ideas of Miguel de Cervantes' Don Quixote.
+The Female Quixote; or, The Adventures of Arabella is a comedic novel by Scottish writer Charlotte Lennox imitating and parodying the ideas of Miguel de Cervantes' Don Quixote.
 Published in 1752, two years after she wrote her first novel, The Life of Harriot Stuart, it was her best-known and most-celebrated work.
 It was approved by both Henry Fielding and Samuel Richardson, applauded by Samuel Johnson, and used as a model by Jane Austen for Northanger Abbey.
 It has been called a burlesque, "satirical harlequinade", and a depiction of the real power of females.
-While some dismissed Arabella as a coquette who simply used romance as a tool, Scott Paul Gordon said that she "exercises immense power without any consciousness of doing so".
+While some dismissed its protagonist Arabella as a coquette who simply used romance as a tool, Scott Paul Gordon said that she "exercises immense power without any consciousness of doing so".
 Norma Clarke has ranked it with Clarissa, Tom Jones and Roderick Random as one of the "defining texts in the development of the novel in the eighteenth century".

 Plot

-Arabella, the heroine of the novel, was brought up by her widowed father in a remote English castle, where she reads many French romance novels, and imagining them to be historically accurate, expects her life to be equally adventurous and romantic.
+Arabella, the heroine of the novel, was brought up by her widowed father in a remote English castle, where she read many French romance novels, and, imagining them to be historically accurate, expected her life to be equally adventurous and romantic.
 When her father died, he declared that she would lose part of her estate if she did not marry her cousin Glanville.
 After imagining wild fantasies for herself in the country, she visits Bath and London.
 Glanville is concerned at her mistaken ideas, but continues to love her, while Sir George Bellmour, his friend, attempts to court her in the same chivalric language and high-flown style as in the novels.
-When she throws herself into Thames in an attempt to flee from horsemen whom she mistakes to be "ravishers" in an imitation of Clélie, she becomes weak and ill.
+When she throws herself into the Thames in an attempt to flee from horsemen whom she mistakes for "ravishers" in an imitation of Clélie, she becomes weak and ill.
 This action might have been inspired by the French satire The Mock-Clielia, in which the heroine "rode at full speed towards the great Canal which she took for the Tyber, and wherein to she threw herself, that she might swim over in imitation of Clelia whom she believed herself to be".
 This leads to Arabella falling ill, upon which a doctor is called to take care of her.
-It is then that the doctor learns of Arabella's delusions concerning romance, and explains to her the difference between literature and reality.
+It is then that the doctor learns of Arabella's delusions concerning romance and explains to her the difference between literature and reality.
 As a result, she finally decides to accept Glanville's hand in marriage.